AFI (2007) • AFI-051

 “Tonight, tonight, it all began tonight.”

-This modern retelling of Romeo and Juliet sets Shakespeare’s tragic romance amid rival street gangs in 1950s New York City.
-Tony, a former member of the Jets, falls in love with Maria, the sister of the Sharks’ leader, igniting tensions between the two groups.
-Directed by Robert Wise and Jerome Robbins, the film blends dramatic storytelling with electrifying choreography and Leonard Bernstein’s powerful score.
-Songs such as “Tonight,” “America,” and “Somewhere” became enduring classics.
-By combining social commentary with vibrant musical spectacle, West Side Story explored themes of prejudice, immigration, and youthful hope while redefining what a Hollywood movie musical could accomplish.
+This modern retelling of Romeo and Juliet sets Shakespeare’s tragic romance amid rival street gangs on the West Side of 1950s New York.
+Tony, a former Jet trying to leave gang life behind, falls in love with Maria, the sister of the Sharks’ leader, deepening the hostility between two communities already divided by race, territory, and resentment.
+Directed by Robert Wise and Jerome Robbins, the film fuses dramatic storytelling with electrifying choreography, vivid color, and Leonard Bernstein’s soaring score.
+Songs like “Tonight,” “America,” and “Somewhere” became enduring standards.
+Blending youthful passion with social tension and musical invention, West Side Story redefined what the Hollywood movie musical could achieve.

 Why it matters